Shopify/polaris/stylelint-polaris/README.md

 In a majority of cases, the default rule messages are clear and concise.
 However, they don't always guide developers to a desired outcome.
 Thus, there are two mechanisms we suggest for improving and providing custom rule messages:

-1. Add a generic `message` to the secondary options of a given `stylelint-polaris/coverage` category.
+Set a generic custom message on the `message` property of the secondary options of a given `stylelint-polaris/coverage` category.
 This message is appended to the default rule message and we expect will cover most cases.

 ```js
 module.exports = {